Learn about many of the available medications in our database.

 Breast-feeding: This medication passes into breast milk.
 If you are a breast-feeding mother and are taking beclomethasone, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

 Children: The safety and effectiveness of using this medication have not been established for children under 5 years or age.
+Side effects affecting behaviour and growth may be more likely to occur when this medication is used by children.

 There may be an interaction between beclomethasone inhaler and any of the following: